gatsbyjs/gatsby/docs/docs/graphql-api.md

 ### `StaticQuery`

+StaticQuery is a built-in component for retrieving data from Gatsby’s data layer in non-page components, such as a header, navigation, or any other child component.

-Gatsby provides a `StaticQuery` component that can be used in any component to get data from GraphQL, where `pageQuery` is otherwise limited to page components. `StaticQuery` cannot take variables as arguments.
+You can only have one `StaticQuery` per page: in order to include the data you need from multiple sources, you can use one query with multiple [root fields](/docs/graphql-concepts/#query-fields).
+It cannot take variables as arguments.

 Also, refer to the [guide on querying data in components with static query](/docs/static-query/).